tuftsceeo/SPIKE-Web-Interface/docs/tutorials/exampleSpikeServiceSimonSays.md

-## Making a Bop-It
+## Simon Says
-A Bop-It is a popular toy from the late 90s/early 2000s, which is essentially an electronic game of Simon Says; the toy gives the user commands such as "Bop It!" and "Twist It!" which correspond to various knobs and buttons, and the user has an ever-deacreasing amount of time to hit/pull/twist the appropriate piece.
-In this tutorial, we're going to turn the SPIKE Prime hub into a simple Bop-It, which gives commands to the user through a webpage.
+In this tutorial, we're going to use the SPIKE Prime hub to play a simple game of Simon Says, where we give commands on a webpage that the user then has an ever-decreasing amount of time to follow.
 In doing so, we can get a feel for the general structure of sensor reading, especially as it relates to timing and how we can make functions run as synchronously as they would in MicroPython.

 ## Callback Functions
 In the JavaScript SPIKE library, functions involving waiting for a certain event to happen often take a "callback" function, which runs once that condition is reached.
 This is essentially a workaround for the fact that, unlike in MicroPython, most of the functions we use here are non-blocking.
 Fore example, if we wanted to print the message "done!" to the console after spinning a motor 360 degrees at half speed, the following code